sccn/labstreaminglayer/docs/dev/dev_guide.rst

 - writing an application that receives data (e.g., to process and possibly resend on a new stream);
 - trying to build an existing application that does not already have a release for your platform.

-The :doc:`lib_dev` guide is for you inf you are:
+The :doc:`lib_dev` guide is for you if you are:

 - trying to build liblsl for a platform that does not already have a release

   - Please check the `liblsl release page <https://github.com/sccn/liblsl/releases>`_ first.
   - Please let us know so we can add the platform to the list of automated builds, if possible.

 - trying to use liblsl in a language that does not already have an interface

-    - Already supported: Android, C#, Java, Matlab, Python
+  - `Already supported: Android, C#, Java, Matlab, Python <https://github.com/sccn/labstreaminglayer/tree/master/LSL>`_

 # Coding Guides